US Investors: Get up to an extra $10,000 when you transfer your stocks to Public.com from another brokerage.

 It’s important to consider the reasons AMC’s stock rose — and it’s not due to excellent underlying financials.
 If you’re in it for the long haul, beware.

 AMC is having its moment, but it’s also been around for more than a century.
-While it’s tough to bet on whether AMC is destined for long-term gain, anything is possible in the markets.
+While it’s tough to bet on whether AMC is destined for long-term gains, anything is possible.
 Connect with an online brokerage and buy AMC stock today if you want to pocket some short-term success.
+Watch stocks like AMC carefully because you can use them to increase your net worth with a quick purchase and sale, or you might build wealth while holding onto a stock that could continue growing in the future.